 Love…the harbour village of Mevagissey

 Just like St Ives, Mevagissey offers a taste of coastal Cornish culture among its perfectly preserved buildings, which are now home to cafes, galleries and craft workshops.
-Once a centre for pilchard fishing in the 18th and 19th centuries, fresh-from-the-harbour delicacies are now offered in cosy fish and chip shops, while you can still get a taste for tradition with fishing trips available from the quayside.
+Once a centre for pilchard fishing in the 18th and 19th centuries, fresh-from-the-harbour delicacies are now offered in cosy fish and chip shops, while visitors can still get a taste for tradition with fishing trips available from the quayside.
 The South West Coast Path also passes through the village, providing an alternative way to see this stunning stretch of coastline.

 Discover…Tobermory on the Isle of Mull